grinnellm/SpawnIndex/README.md

     ## [1] 863570

-Given an area measuring 100 m in length and 10 m in width, covered with 4 layers of eggs, there is estimate the number of eggs as 863,570, in units of 10<sup>3</sup> eggs.
+An area measuring 100 m in length and 10 m in width, covered with 4 layers of eggs, has an estimated 863,570 10<sup>3</sup> eggs.
+Like egg density above, number of eggs is in 10<sup>3</sup> eggs.
 Finally, calculate the spawn index for the spawn.

 ``` r
 index <- eggs * 1000 / theta